GYJ0526/Network-Meta-Regression-with-Ordinal-Outcomes/README.md

 Note 4: The values of the model number and the choice of a constant matrix A cannot be greater than 3.
 If the user enters the value >3 in any of the cases, the macro will produce an error message and execute.

-Outputs for NMAOrdinal
+# Outputs for NMAOrdinal

 The macro automatically generates an rtf file.
 The rtf file includes five tables and two plots: (i) Parameter estimates; (ii) Model assessment criteria (-2 loglikelihood value, AIC, AICC, and BIC); (iii) Pairwise comparisons without multiplicity adjustments between two treatments; (iv) Pearson residuals and its chi-square test statistics; (v) Pearson residuals plot and P-values plot for goodness-of-fit; and (vi) P-scores for treatment ranking.

-Reference
+# Reference

 **Gwon Y**, Mo M, Chen MH, Chi Z, Li J, Xia HA, and Ibrahim JG (2020).
-Network Meta-Regression for Ordinal Outcomes: Applications in Comparing Crohn’s Disease Treatment.
-Statistics in Medicine, 39(13), 1840-1870. https://onlinelibrary.wiley.com/doi/10.1002/sim.8518.
+Network Meta-Regression for Ordinal Outcomes: Applications in Comparing Crohn’s Disease Treatment. *Statistics in Medicine*, 39(13), 1840-1870. https://onlinelibrary.wiley.com/doi/10.1002/sim.8518.